astiob/mplayer2/DOCS/man/en/vo.rst

         is used only on YUV conversion, and only if the video uses chroma-subsampling.
         This mechanism is disabled on RGB input.
+        Specifying this option directly is generally useful for debugging only.

     fbo-format=<fmt>
         Selects the internal format of any FBO textures used.